Planning Skill for Software Changes

 After approval and a clean security audit:

-1. Commit the plan file and acceptance test file to the current feature branch.
+1. Commit only the acceptance test file to the current feature branch.
 Show the diff to the human before committing.
-Do not stage dotfiles, secrets, or the decisions-*.md scratch file.
+Do not stage the plan file, dotfiles, secrets, or the decisions scratch file (all are in $TEMP_DIR, outside the repo).

-2. Pass a summary of the task details, the plan file path, the acceptance test file path, the decisions scratch file path, and all generated artifacts to the /build skill.
+2. Pass a summary of the task details, the plan file path ($TEMP_DIR/plans/...), the acceptance test file path, the decisions scratch file path ($TEMP_DIR/plans/decisions-*.md), and all generated artifacts to the /build skill.